testingisdocumenting/znai/znai-docs/znai/visuals/iframe.md

 Only `iframe/custom.html` will be automatically copied to the deploy destination during documentation build step.
 If you need other supporting files you need to use [upload.txt](deployment/additional-files)
 ```

+# Properties Override

+Use `light` and `dark` to override CSS properties inside iframe content for light and dark modes respectively.
+Switch mode now to see the effect.

+:include-iframe: iframe/custom.html {
+  fit: true,
+  light: { "--color": "#333", "--backgroundColor": "#eee" },
+  dark: { "--color": "#eee", "--backgroundColor": "#333" },
+}

 # Embedding Video